-Standards:
+Standards

-1) Limitation
+1. Limitation

-A BPO must only be completed, within the scope of assignment as specified by customer specifications, if there is enough data and/or comparables in the Broker/Agent's professional opinion to produce a credible and supportable price opinion.
+A BPO must only be completed, within the scope of assignment as specified by customer specifications, if there is enough data and comparables in the broker/agent's professional opinion to produce a credible and supportable price opinion.

-2) Ethics and Conduct
+2. Ethics and Conduct

-- a) Broker/Agent must have a valid licensure and in good standing within the state the BPO is being completed.
-Broker/Agent must be able to provide valid and acceptable documentation of licensure. - b) Broker/Agent must acknowledge they have personally visited the site, conducted the inspection, taken the photos for field assignments, personally collected the comparables, and submitted the completed BPO form.
-Broker/Agent agrees to take full responsibility for all information submitted upon completion. - c) Broker/Agent must provide analyses and opinions which are objective. - d) Broker/Agent must not discuss the BPO report or analysis subject matter (price or observations) with anyone besides the client and/or the identified user of the report except to gain access to the property. - e) Broker/Agent must fully disclose and receive further instructions prior to accepting a BPO assignment or upon becoming aware another Broker/Agent in the same office is the buyer, listing, and/or seller's broker for the subject property. - f) Broker/Agent must notify the organization who ordered the BPO immediately of any issues preventing access to the property. - g) Broker/Agent must perform duties in a timely, professional, ethical, and competent manner. - h) Broker/Agent will notify vendor/client of any activities of any related parties which could be identified as collusion or fraudulent.

-i) Broker/Agent must adhere to all provisions of:
+- a.
+Broker/Agent must have valid licensure and be in good standing within the state the BPO is completed.
+Broker/agent must be able to provide valid and acceptable documentation of licensure. - b.
+Broker/Agent must acknowledge they have personally visited the site, conducted the inspection, taken the photos for field assignments, personally collected the comparables, and submitted the completed BPO form.
+Broker/agent agrees to take full responsibility for all information submitted upon completion. - c.
+Broker/agent must provide analyses and opinions which are objective. - d.
+Broker/agent must not discuss the BPO report or analysis subject matter (price or observations) with anyone besides the client or the identified report user except to gain access to the property. - e.
+Broker/agent must fully disclose and receive further instructions prior to accepting a BPO assignment or upon becoming aware another broker/agent in the same office is the buyer, listing, and/or seller's broker for the subject property. - f.
+Broker/agent must notify the organization who ordered the BPO immediately of any issues preventing access to the property. - g.
+Broker/agent must perform duties in a timely, professional, ethical, and competent manner. - h.
+Broker/agent will notify vendor/client of any related parties' activities that could be identified as collusion or fraudulent. - i.
+Broker/Agent must adhere to all provisions of:

-Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, which prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap (disability).
+Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, which prohibits discrimination in the sale, rental, and financing of dwellings and other housing-related transactions, based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap (disability).

-3) Competency
+3. Competency

-- a) Broker/Agent warrants they are competent to complete the assignment. - b) Broker/Agent warrants they have sufficient knowledge and experience in the subject property's geographic location and will not accept assignments beyond their normal service area. - c) Broker/Agent warrants they have independent access to data sources to include but not limited to MLS coverage and other pertinent public records data for the subject market area where such access is available.
+- a.
+Broker/Agent warrants they are competent to complete the assignment. - b.
+Broker/Agent warrants they have sufficient knowledge and experience in the subject property's geographic location and will not accept assignments beyond their normal service area. - c.
+Broker/Agent warrants they have independent access to data sources to include but not limited to MLS coverage and other pertinent public records data for the subject market area where such access is available.

-4) Applicability
+4. Applicability